azey7f/nixos-servers/README.md

 [^1]: See `config/rke2/default.nix`, but the TLDR is that it's possible to use the RKE2 [embedded registry](https://docs.rke2.io/install/registry_mirror) to completely disable pulling any images and rely on those preinstalled on the node(s).
 Runtime airgappiness is handled with cilium's network policies.
 [^2]: In this example specifically I mean *only* for the public proxy, at time of writing this isn't implemented yet but eventually I'd like to run a local step-ca instance for local network connections
+[^3]: version four of the Internet Protocol as defined in RFC 791 (three digit RFC! and we're still using it in $YEAR).